H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 Global controls in Ms. Jarvis are realized as a set of always‑on governance and modulation services rather than static configuration files.
 The core components in the live stack are:

-- **Blood–Brain Barrier and constitutional guardrails**
+### Blood–Brain Barrier and constitutional guardrails

-  A dedicated safety layer that routes ultimate answers through a proxy and upstream barrier service, enforcing high‑level prohibitions (for example, no PII dumps, no clearly unsafe outputs), logging violations, and acting as the concrete realization of global constitutional constraints on generation.
+A dedicated safety layer routes ultimate answers through a proxy and upstream barrier service (the blood–brain barrier microservice plus any ethics proxies), enforcing high‑level prohibitions (for example, no PII dumps, no clearly unsafe outputs), logging violations, and acting as the concrete realization of global constitutional constraints on generation.

-- **Fifth DGM orchestration (“hippocampal gate”)**
+### Fifth DGM orchestration (“hippocampal gate”)

-  A running FastAPI service (`jarvis-fifth-dgm`) that filters which experiences enter “subconscious” memory and, via WOAH‑style evaluation, which are promoted into identity‑carrying I‑containers, functioning as a global gate on what is allowed to shape Ms. Jarvis’s evolving self‑model.
+A running FastAPI service (jarvis‑fifth‑dgm) filters which experiences enter “subconscious” memory and, via WOAH‑style evaluation, which are promoted into identity‑carrying I‑containers, functioning as a global gate on what is allowed to shape Ms. Jarvis’s evolving self‑model.

-- **WOAH / DGM supervisory services**
+### WOAH / DGM supervisory services

-  Services that estimate multi‑scale complexity (`fractal_dgm_woah`), maintain and increment global WOAH weights, and expose optimization endpoints for self‑improving behavior, currently used as supervisory signals for identity and routing rather than full self‑rewrite engines.
+WOAH / DGM services estimate multi‑scale complexity (fractal_dgm_woah), maintain and increment global WOAH weights, and expose optimization endpoints for self‑improving behavior, currently used as supervisory signals for identity, routing, and evaluation rather than full self‑rewrite engines.

 These controls are treated as dynamic state that can evolve over time, and their status and effects are surfaced through unified gateway and main‑brain status endpoints with explicit `system_transparency_mode` descriptions and per‑service health reports.